ZachiNachshon/anchor/README.md

 </p>
 <br>

-**Anchor** is a lightweight CLI tool that grants the **dynamic marketplace** experience for local environment by connecting to single/multiple remote repositories, each represents a different marketplace of executable actions.
+**Anchor** is a lightweight CLI tool that grants the **dynamic marketplace** experience for local / CI environment by connecting to single/multiple remote repositories, each represents a different marketplace of items, each with its own executable actions.

-Every such marketplace repository allows Anchor to **centralize and organize** executable single **action** and/or multiple actions (**workflows**) in a coherent, visible and easy-to-use approach.
+Every marketplace repository allows Anchor to **centralize and organize** a set of domain items into their own categories, every domain containing a list of executable single **action** and/or grouped actions (**workflows**) per item in a coherent, visible and easy-to-use approach.

-**Action** refers to anything that can be executed within a shell session, Anchor connects to remote git repositories, each containing a specific structure that allows it to understand what is available, exposing to the user the repository content of **actions / workflows (actions-sets)** using an **interactive** selector enriched with **documentation**.
+**Anchor** connects to remote git repositories, each containing an opinionated structure that allows it to understand what is available, exposing to the user every **Category** as a dynamicly created CLI command, underlying domain items with their defined **actions / workflows (actions-sets)** using an **interactive** selector enriched with **documentation**.

 | :heavy_exclamation_mark: WARNING |
 | :--------------------------------------- |